Accessibility statement for the Collections system

 We have induction loops in main lecture venues, and we have portable loops that may be set up if requested in advance.
 We also have a Roger pen to assist visitors who use hearing aids.

 British Sign Language (BSL) users can contact us via the online BSL Video Relay Interpreting service from Contact Scotland BSL.
-We will also endeavour to arrange a BSL interpreter for visiting individuals that need that support, but this should be requested in advance as availability is limited.
+We will also try to arrange a BSL interpreter for visitors who need that support, but this should be requested in advance as availability is limited.

 Technical information about this website’s accessibility